-The primary piece of legislation in the Cayman Islands relating to open-ended investment funds is the Mutual Funds Law.
+The primary piece of legislation in the Cayman Islands relating to open-ended investment funds is the Mutual Funds Act.
 A “mutual fund” is defined as a common investment vehicle which issues equity interests (such as tokens in a tokenised fund structure) that allows participation amongst a pool of investors in the profits or gains of that vehicle’s investments and which is redeemable at the option of the investor.

-The Private Funds Law, 2020 and the Mutual Funds (Amendment) Law, 2020 came into force in the Cayman Islands on 7 February 2020.
-These laws expand the regulatory reach of CIMA, bringing closed-ended funds and previously exempted mutual funds (ie, open-ended funds with not more than 15 investors, the majority of whom have the power to appoint and remove the operators) into scope of a regulatory framework.
+The Private Funds Act, 2020 and the Mutual Funds (Amendment) Act, 2020 came into force in the Cayman Islands on 7 February 2020.
+These laws expand the regulatory reach of CIMA, bringing closed-ended funds and previously exempted mutual funds (ie, open-ended funds with not more than 15 investors, the majority of whom have the power to appoint and remove the operators) into the scope of a regulatory framework.
 Such funds are now required to register with CIMA, pay an annual fee and file prescribed documentation.

 Please see 2.1 Regulatory Overview.

 There are no laws, regulations or Cayman judicial decisions addressing the enforceability of smart contracts.

 Provided that the defining features of a contract are present – offer, acceptance, the intention to be legally bound and consideration – our view is that smart contracts are capable of satisfying the requirements for a binding contract and are enforceable by the courts.

 Arguably the role of contractual interpretation for smart contracts written wholly in computer code may be limited as the language (in this case code) will typically be clear and unambiguous, although issues may arise where the code is ill-defined.